 Make Ahead and Leftovers

 For busy mornings, when you plan to make quick breakfast, prep the batter (without adding onions and coriander leaves) a day earlier and refrigerate overnight.
-The batter will thicken a bit after refrigeration.
-Add some water to get the right consistency before you make your oats dosa.

 Any leftover batter keeps well for a day in the refrigerator.
 While making dosa with the leftover batter, add water if it has become thick.

-Expert Tips for Oats Dosa
+Expert Tips

-The consistency of the batter should be thin, runny and flowing like Rava Dosa batter.
+- Batter consistency: The consistency of the batter should be thin, runny and flowing like Rava Dosa batter.
 If the batter is slightly thick, you get soft dosas and not crisp ones.
 I suggest to test a small portion of the batter to check how the dosa turns out before using up the entire batch of batter.

-If the batter becomes too thin, the dosas will come out thin and limp with no structure or shape.
+- Correcting thick or very thin batter: If the batter becomes too thin, the dosas will come out thin and limp with no structure or shape.
 If the batter is very thin, add 1 or 2 tablespoons of rice flour or more and stir to thicken it slightly.
 If the batter is thick, add 1 or 2 tablespoons water to make the consistency thin.

-The skillet/tawa has to be hot.
+- Temperature of the skillet: The skillet/tawa has to be hot.
 After the batter is poured, small holes are formed that create a lacy effect.

-These instant oats dosa take more time to cook as compared with your regular dosa.
+- Cooking time: These instant oats dosa take more time to cook as compared with your regular dosa.
 Do not be in a hurry to cook them.
 Remove them from the skillet when you see that they are golden and crispy on both sides.

-Before making each dosa stir and mix the batter very well with the ladle.
+- Stirring batter every time: Before making each dosa stir and mix the batter very well with the ladle.
 The flours settle at the bottom of the bowl.
 Mix the batter every time prior to making every dosa.
 This ensures the flours are evenly mixed before you make your dosa.

-If you are using a cast-iron skillet, make sure the skillet or tawa is well seasoned.
+- Using a cast-iron skillet: If you are using a cast-iron skillet, make sure the skillet or tawa is well seasoned.
 If not the dosa will stick to the skillet.

-The addition of curd gives the dosas a delicious slight sour taste.
+- Including Curd (yogurt): The addition of curd gives the dosas a delicious slight sour taste.
 If you don’t have curd, add water instead.

-Make a small or a large batch of this oats dosa recipe as it suits you, by easily scaling the ingredients.
+- Scaling: Make a small or a large batch of this oats dosa recipe as it suits you, by easily scaling the ingredients.

 FAQs